mickelindahl/hapi_account/README.md

  * Add custom pre and post calls to each route.
  * Bearer token can either be set in `headers.authorization.token=Bearer {uuid}` or sent in a cookie `token={uuid}`.
+ * Facebook and Google login.
+With facebook or google login a account will automatically be created for the particular email.
+However a password will not be created.
+Thus this has to be done separately.
+Once a email is associated with an account a person will be login to this account when authenticating themslelf either by facebook, google or native login.
 ## Installation

 `npm install --save hapi-account `